 Chicagobears.com | The Official Website of the Chicago Bears

-Ted Monachino, who has experience at both the college and NFL levels – including a Super Bowl XLVII championship with the Baltimore Ravens – comes to Chicago after serving as a senior defensive analyst at his alma mater, the University of Missouri, during the 2018 season.
-He recently was hired as Kansas State University's defensive coordinator and linebackers coach in December 2018 before accepting a position with the Bears.
+Ted Monachino enters his second season with the Bears after originally joining the club on Jan.
+21, 2019.
+Monachino, who has experience at both the college and NFL levels – including a Super Bowl XLVII championship with the Baltimore Ravens – came to Chicago after serving as a senior defensive analyst at his alma mater, the University of Missouri, during the 2018 season.
+He was hired as Kansas State University's defensive coordinator and linebackers coach in December 2018 before accepting a position with the Bears.

-Monachino, who has worked a total of 12 years in the NFL, has tutored some of the most prolific defenders in NFL history, headlined by Robert Mathis (Colts) and Terrell Suggs (Ravens).
+Monachino's professional experience included 12 years in the NFL prior to joining the Bears as he has tutored some of the most prolific defenders in NFL history, headlined by Robert Mathis (Colts), Terrell Suggs (Ravens) and Khalil Mack.

-Monachino will be reunited with new Bears defensive coordinator Chuck Pagano after coaching together in two previous stops with the Indianapolis Colts (2016-17) and Baltimore Ravens (2010-11).
+Monachino reunited with Bears defensive coordinator Chuck Pagano in 2019 after the duo coached together in two previous stops with the Indianapolis Colts (2016-17) and Baltimore Ravens (2010-11).
 Monachino served as Pagano's defensive coordinator in Indianapolis.
 Prior to that, he spent six seasons with the Ravens serving as the linebackers (2012-15) and outside linebackers (2010-11) coach.
 Under his tutelage, he helped at least one Raven from his positional group to the Pro Bowl in four of his six seasons.

-Over his last two seasons in Baltimore, Monachino helped develop Ravens linebacker C.J.
+Over his final two seasons in Baltimore, Monachino helped develop Ravens linebacker C.J.
 Mosley into one of the most productive young players at the position.
-In 2014, Mosley became the first rookie in Ravens history to be named to the Pro Bowl as his 129 tackles ranked eighth in the NFL and first among rookies.
+In 2014, Mosley became the first rookie in Ravens history to be named to the Pro Bowl.
 Monachino also coached Pro Bowler Elvis Dumervil to a franchise-record 17.0 sacks in 2014 as he and Suggs (12.0) combined for the most sacks of any duo in the NFL (29.0) that season.
 In 2013, Suggs (10.0) and Dumervil (9.5) totaled 19.5 sacks on the season and Suggs was selected to his sixth Pro Bowl.